MatejSulic/fanst_edited/README.md

 ## Working stuff

-Only 'Experiments' tab from the main top menu works.
-Creating experiments, creating sections and creating questions work.
-Everything else has just static data for now...
+* Only 'Experiments' tab from the main top menu works
+* Create experiment, create all types of sections and questions
+* Edit experiment settings
+* Edit and delete sections (excluding section settings)
+* Edit and delete questions